Paul Sorvino

 Paul Anthony Sorvino (/sɔrˈviːnoʊ/, [sorˈviːno]; April 13, 1939 – July 25, 2022) was an American actor.
 He often portrayed authority figures on both the criminal and the law enforcement sides of the law.

 Sorvino was particularly known for his roles as Lucchese crime family caporegime Paulie Cicero (based on real life gangster Paul Vario) in Martin Scorsese's 1990 gangster film Goodfellas and as NYPD Sergeant Phil Cerreta on the second and third seasons of the TV series Law & Order.
 He also played a variety of father figures, including Juliet's father in Baz Luhrmann's 1996 film Romeo + Juliet, as well as guest appearances as the father of Bruce Willis' character on the TV series Moonlighting and the father of Jeff Garlin's character on The Goldbergs.
-He was in additional supporting roles in A Touch of Class (1973), Reds (1981), The Rocketeer (1991), Nixon (1995, as Henry Kissinger), and The Cooler (2003).
+He was in additional supporting roles in A Touch of Class (1973), Reds (1981, as Louis C. Fraina), The Rocketeer (1991), Nixon (1995, as Henry Kissinger), and The Cooler (2003).

 Usually cast in dramatic supporting roles, he occasionally acted in lead roles in films including Bloodbrothers (1978), and also in comedic roles including his turn as a bombastic Southern evangelist in Carl Reiner's Oh, God!
 (1977).
 Sorvino was nominated for a Tony Award for Best Actor for the 1972 play That Championship Season, and later starred in film and television adaptations.
 He was the father of actors Mira Sorvino and Michael Sorvino.

 Early life

 Sorvino was born on April 13, 1939, and raised in the Bensonhurst section of Brooklyn.
-His mother, Angela Maria Mattea (née Renzi; 1906–1991), was a homemaker and piano teacher of Italian (Molisan) descent who was born in Connecticut.
-His father, Ford Sorvino, was an Italian (Neapolitan) immigrant who worked in a robe factory as a foreman.
+His mother, Angela Maria Mattea (née Renzi; 1906–1991), was a homemaker and piano teacher who was born in Connecticut to Italian (Molisan) parents from Casacalenda.
+His father, Fortunato “Ford” Sorvino (1902–1995), was an Italian (Neapolitan) immigrant who worked in a robe factory as a foreman.

 Sorvino attended Lafayette High School (where he was a classmate of Peter Max, a painter and artist), graduated, and then went to the American Musical and Dramatic Academy.